 I wanted to see exactly who was dominating the covers of vegan media (I particularly looked at VegNews and Animal Times).
 I was concerned that, as with Yoga Journal, which features almost all thin white women and reflects (or aggravates) the same demographic in yoga classes to the potential alienation of people of color and people of size, the Nonhuman Animal rights movement, too, could be presenting (and thus attracting) a very limited demographic.
 For comparison, I analyzed two magazines from the feminist movement and two from the gay rights movement.

 The conclusion?
 None of the movements are adequately representative of their actual movement constituency or the diversity found in the wider public.
-The Nonhuman Animal rights movement, in particular, seems to loves its skinny white women (probably as much as Yoga Journal, come to think of it!).
+The Nonhuman Animal rights movement, in particular, seems to love its skinny white women (probably as much as Yoga Journal, come to think of it!).

 This is important for movements in two ways.
 First, any movement in the business of social justice should be concerned if its strategies are complacent in the marginalization of vulnerable groups.
 Second, a diverse constituency is not just an ethical problem, but a strategic one.
 Diversity is important for movement success.